Skip to main content

 Take care when booking on the Hotel's official website

-If the hotel is not familiar to you and not part of hotel-chain, take extra care when making bookings.
-It is safer to make bookings on a reputable third-party website (exclusive of any additional perks you may get) as this avoids the possibility of the hotel's website being unsecure.
+If the hotel is not familiar to you, or not part of hotel-chain, take extra care when making bookings.
+It is safer to make bookings on a reputable third-party website (regardless of any additional perks you may get) as this avoids the possibility of the hotel's website being insecure.

 Does the booking price seem too good to be true?